Through The Fibro Fog

 • Enjoy with breakfast oatmeal and add some fruit goodness to your bowl!

-• Use to top my oat milk chia pudding to add some healthy fruit.
+• Use to top my oat milk chia pudding to add some sweet fruit.

 • Spoon onto pancakes, waffles, cheesecake, ice cream and other sweet treats.